 Dalya Zeno was 13 years old when she moved to the US with her mother from war-torn Syria in 2012.
 They joined her two brothers who were already living in Los Angeles, and Zeno began adjusting to life as a newly American teenager.

 Now at 18, she's graduated from high school and just finished her first year of college at Pasadena City College outside L.A.

-On June 26, a PBS documentary chronicling Zeno's high school life as a Syrian refugee in California will premiere.
+On June 26, a documentary chronicling Zeno's high school life as a Syrian refugee in California will premiere in the US (UK release TBC).
 Dalya's Other Country offers a glimpse at what the past few years have been like for Zeno and her family.
-Ahead of the documentary's release, we chatted with her on World Refugee Day about moving to the U.S., going to a Catholic high school, and how she feels being a Muslim refugee in America's current political climate.
+Ahead of the documentary's release, we chatted with her on World Refugee Day about moving to the US, going to a Catholic high school, and how she feels being a Muslim refugee in America's current political climate.